dachande/typo3-bootstrap/README.md

 ## Contents

-The provisioned virtual machine will have the following packages installed:
+This package is using [bento/ubuntu-16.04](https://app.vagrantup.com/bento/boxes/ubuntu-16.04) as its Vagrant base box.
+The provisioned virtual machine will have the following features installed:

 * TYPO3 8.7
 * Apache 2.4